pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/4_windows_install.md

 Then you have 2 important settings:

-- **INTERNAL_URL :** address where the application http server is bound to.
+- **INTERNAL_URL :** address where the application HTTP server is bound to.
 It MUST contain a server name and a port.
-- **EXTERNAL_URL :** url the end user will use to connect to the application.
+- **EXTERNAL_URL :** URL the end user will use to connect to the application.

 There is also multiple ways to add TLS to your installation: